A IS FOR AGRICULTURE, ARCHAEOLOGY, & ART

 QUILTING is popular in Italy and there are Quilting Guilds and Quilt Shows.
 The earliest known surviving European bed quilt is from late 14th century Sicily.
 Corded quilting is thought to have originated in Italy hence its other name, Italian quilting.
 Knitting and weaving is also popular.
 The Garfagnana, a mountainous region in northwest Tuscany, has long been home to a rich tradition of handweaving.

-Italy has nearly 50 species of REPTILES and 40 species of amphibians.
-The country has 7 species of poisonous snakes, all vipers, of which the Adder, the Asp Viper, the Nose Horned Viper, are the most dangerous.
+Italy has many REPTILES and amphibians including lizards and tortoises, and turtles.
+The Sicilian Wall Lizard is only found in the Sicily and Aegadian Islands.
+The Spur-Thighed Tortoise is a tortoise subspecies of the larger Mediterranean tortoise.
+Many reptiles are native to the country and its islands..
+Italy has a variety of snakes including 7 species of poisonous snakes, all vipers, of which the Adder, the Asp Viper, the Nose Horned Viper, are the most dangerous.

 SPORTS in Italy have a long tradition both individual and team.
 Football is the most popular sport and the country has a National Football Team.
 Italy won the 2006 FIFA World Cup (Fédération Internationale de Football Association) and is currently the second most successful football team in World Cup history, having won four FIFA World Cup championships.
 Basketball, volleyball, and Cycling are the next most popular/played sports.
-Italy also has strong traditions in rugby union, tennis, athletics, fencing, and winter sports.
-A popular spectator sport is horse racing.
+Italy also has strong traditions in rugby union, tennis, athletics, fencing, and winter sports. horse racing is a popular spectator sport.
+Scuba diving is popular and there are many scuba diving opportunities.
+Italy offers abundant Fishing opportunities, both fresh and salt water and many people take part in the sport.

 Italy has many UNIVERSITIES and colleges.
 Someof the oldest UNIVERSITIES in the world are in Italy.
 The term “University” was coined by the Italian University of Bologna, which, with a traditional founding date of 1088, is considered the first university.
 Perugia is known as the "Universities Town" with the University of Perugia founded in 1308, the University for Foreigners , and some smaller colleges such the Academy of Fine Arts Pietro Vannucci founded in 1573, the Perugia University Institute of Linguistic Mediation for translators and interpreters, the Music Conservatory of Perugia, founded in 1788, and others Institutes.